 The rain had turned into a mist by the time I pulled up in front of the trailer.
 Sam wiggled out from underneath, fur still soaking and caked with damp sand as he came around to my side of the truck in greeting.
 I glanced over at the girl with a shrug.
 "It's not much but hey… we'll stay dry."
-The faint glow from the TV that spilled out from the sliding glass door, the faint glow of the TV was just enough to illuminate the deck as we made our way up the stairs.
+The faint glow from the TV that spilled out from the sliding glass door, the faint glow of the TV was just enough to illuminate the concrete block that I used as a stair.
 Reaching down I gave Sam a quick pat on the head as the girl stepped up onto the block and into the trailer.
 "Sorry, mutt, but you're gonna hafta stay outside tonight."
 I shrugged out of my wet jacket, throwing it across the small kitchenette table as I motioned for the girl to sit.
 She curled up on one end of the couch, using the motion to hike her skirt up to the top of her thighs.
 I glanced over as I pulled a couple of glasses out of the cupboard.
 She was attractive for a hooker, still young and new enough to be somewhat fresh faced but that wouldn't last long.
 I used to work in Vice.
 I knew how it would most likely end up for her and it wouldn't be a pretty picture.
 Cracking open one of the bottles, I poured the booze up to the top of the glass.
 "You want some of this?
 I've got some beer too."

 "I'll take a beer," the girl answered.
 "You mind if I smoke a joint?"